 Image source: Pixabay

 The image resolution is one of the most important things for Vector conversion.
 And, the image should be 300 pixels and the height of the landscape image should be 2000 pixels or more.
-As I am using an image with low resolution, it needs increasing.
+As I am using an image with low resolution, it needs to increase.
 So, go to Image>Image size and make the changes as below.
-From Photoshop CC2019 or upper versions, you can have an additional option for better increasing.
+From Photoshop CC2019 or upper versions, you can have an additional option for better increase.
 The option is ‘Preserve Details 2.0.
 Check out our tutorial, “Low-Resolution to High-Resolution Graphics In Photoshop Tutorial”.
 And, you will have a better understanding.
 Press OK to continue.

 Step 2: Isolating The Subject

 The subject needs to separate from the background for further operation.
 You can use any selection tool that suits the subject.
 The pen tool is the best option for the subject with hard edges.
 And, you can make a precise selection.
 For the image, I am using the ‘Select & Mask’ option for convenience.
 We have a tutorial named ‘How to make the background transparent in Photoshop”.
 And, you can have ideas on isolating the subject in many ways.
-Choose output option ‘New Layer’ and press OK to continue.
+Choose the output option ‘New Layer’ and press OK to continue.